 Q for Quiz Shows

 Why did SRK take up Kaun Banega Crorepati?
 To prove a point to Amitabh?
 Was Kya Aap Paanchvi Pass Se Tez Hain a washout?
-What is SRK doing hosting a college quiz?
+Why did SRK host a college quiz?

 R for is also for Rab Ne Banadi Jodi.
 During the shooting of this movie, it is alleged that SRK smoked on the premises of a “No Smoking” Sikh college in Amritsar.
 SRK was also caught smoking in the Sawai Mansingh Stadium in Jaipur during an IPL match and a case was filed against him.

 S for Scanner